 One of the great things about the grill is having the space and heat to make use of beyond the meat.
 I like to use this opportunity to butter the inside of the buns, then grill them to get a nice buttery, crisp crunch.

 While I'm at it, I also like to grill a variety of toppings.
 Sliced and skewered onions are a favorite, which get a nice char and become crisp-soft on the grill.
-Grilled green chilies are another great and add a nice heat to the finished burger.
+Grilled green chiles are another great and add a nice heat to the finished burger.
 Also think grilled pineapple, red peppers, eggplant—the possibilities are limitless!

 With these burger grilling basics, you should be all set to impress this Labor Day weekend.
 I wish you all a great holiday and happy grilling!